Home / Career Guides / Product Manager

 What is the role of a product manager in a company?

-In a business setting, this professional oversees all aspects of a product or product line, from conceptual design to customer feedback.
+In a business setting, they oversee all aspects of a product or product line, from conceptual design to customer feedback.
 They’re often in charge of gathering consumer insight, making sure their products meet the needs of the market, and coordinating with various teams, including marketing, sales, production, and engineering.
 They also usually keep tabs on competition and market trends.

 What skills are needed for product management?